simazhi/sinologica/content/post/2020-06-18-the-abralin-lectures.markdown

 [This talk](https://youtu.be/LxARaRDE4Nk), grounded in Natural phonology principles, talks about clusters.

+### John Esling - The Larynx Is an Articulator, Not Just a Glottis: We Need a New Vocal Tract Model

+[This talk](https://youtu.be/rOqAZJf1Zkk) talks about the larynx.

 ## Biological Linguistics

 ### Martin Haspelmath - How Evolutionary Adaptation Explains Language Structures